jindrichmynarz/dissertation/parts/transformation.md

 LP-ETL loads data into an in-memory RDF store and materializes the output of each processing step, which leads to performance problems when working with higher volumes of data.
 LP-ETL allows to execute SPARQL updates on data partitioned into chunks of smaller size, which can significantly speed up processing of larger datasets.
 However, this technique can be used only for transformations that require solely the data present in the chunk, which prevents it from being used in cases the whole dataset is needed by a transformation; e.g., for joins across many resources.
-Instead, an example where this technique is applicable is sequential processing of tabular data, in which data from each row can be processed separately in most cases.
+An example where this technique is applicable is sequential processing of tabular data, in which data from each row can be processed separately in most cases.
 Because of its relational nature, our dataset cannot be effectively split to allow executing transformations on smaller chunks of data.

 Instead of partitioning data, we partitioned intermediate query bindings in SPARQL Update operations.